West Guangxi Photo Gallery - Detian Waterfalls

 On this side of the river, you see the Chinese boundary marker.
 Across on the other side is the Vietnamese one.

+A short walk from the top of the falls is the land border.
+Again, there are no border guards.
+A bustling market extends along both sides of the border.
 On the Vietnamese side, you can purchase Vietnamese money, candy, and cigarettes.
 The selection seems to be the same acoss all the stores though.
 I couldn't believe I have stepped onto Vietnamese soil without a visa!

+The Chinese market is behind the trees in the background and doesn't actually front the border itself.
 The layout of the Chinese market is more organized, with a wide paved sidewalk.
 I wasn't particularly interested in the wares either.

 As we leave the market on the Chinese side, various lookout points emerged to fully appreciate the scale of this waterfall.